Essential Yoga Props: Blocks, Straps & Bolsters for Every Yogi

 Restorative Poses

-Yoga Blankets: Your Versatile Softness 🧣
+Yoga Blankets: Soft, Versatile Support 🧣

 Cushioning and Support

 Fold a thick blanket under knees in Cat-Cow for padding or under hips in seated poses for elevation.
 Blankets also add warmth in Savasana.
+If you’re sensitive in kneeling work, a dedicated knee pad can feel kinder than a thin fold—try the Heathyoga knee pad for extra cushioning without bulk.

 Gentle Elevation